 - Clearing off ice and debris from culverts prior to and during Freshet; - Visual inspections to ensure flow through culverts and along channels is not impeded; - Visual inspections for excessive water pooling.
-If pooled water is observed to flow into a water body, a water sample will be collected and monitored for TSS.
-Follow-up samples will be collected on a weekly basis thereafter; - Visual inspections for snowmelt runoff.
-If runoff is observed to flow into a water body, a water sample will be collected and monitored for TSS in accordance with the Sediment and Erosion Management Plan.
-Follow-up samples will be collected on a weekly basis thereafter; and - TSS transport will also be monitored at the culvert beside the garage at Exploration Camp that flows towards Meliadine Lake.
+If pooled water is observed to flow into a water body outside of the Site's water management infrastructure, a water sample will be collected and monitored for relevant parameters (including TSS) per the Licence. - Visual inspections for snowmelt runoff.
+If runoff is observed to flow into a water body outside of the Site's water management infrastructure, a water sample will be collected and monitored for relevant parameters (including TSS) per the Licence. - TSS transport will also be monitored at the culvert beside the garage at Exploration Camp that flows towards Meliadine Lake.
 This area will be monitored for TSS, and preventative measures (install straw wattles and/or booms) will be installed to prevent deleterious substances from entering Meliadine Lake.
-Sediment and erosion monitoring and mitigation will be conducted in accordance with the most recent version of the Sediment and Erosion Management Plan.
+Sediment and erosion monitoring and mitigation will be conducted in accordance with the Sediment and Erosion Management Plan.